Targeted Employment Area (TEA)

 A Targeted Employment Area (TEA) for EB-5 Visa purpose allows $500,000 USD investment rather than the regular $1 Million USD.

-When you have a Targeted Employment Area within a Regional Center you get a EB-5 project that requires $500,000 USD and allows job-creation to take place through directly and indirectly, but sometimes all indirectly.
+When you have a Targeted Employment Area within a Regional Center you get a EB-5 project that requires $500,000 USD and allows job-creation to take place through direct and indirect/induced means, but sometimes all indirect/induced.

 EB5GreenCard.com, its owners and associates, do not function as attorneys or legal counsel and do not attempt to interpret immigration law and do not provide or offer legal advice or legal services or investment advice.
 Anyone considering an investment based visa should seek independent professional advice.
 The information on this site is intended to be general on the subject of the EB5 investment visa green card program and should not be relied upon for any specific situation.
 Any reference to designated regional centers on this website is posted as reference material only.